Download eBooks & Wiring Diagrams (FREE)

 Description:

-Activates heat shrink over lug and wire.
+Activates the heat shrink tubing over the lug and wire.

 To learn how to use these tools to crimp your own lug terminals, check out our video below.

-Grounding A Solar Charge Controller
+Part 3: Grounding a Solar Charge Controller

 Most charge controllers will come with a terminal bolt that allows you to wire the solar charge controller to an appropriate ground point.
 Refer to the image below to see where Victron installs their ground terminal post.